microsoft/prose/dsl-samples/tutorial/Readme.md

 5. Build the project: Solution Explorer -> Right-Click on Solution 'ProseTutorial' -> Build

-## Set up (Linux and Mac).
+## Set up (Linux and Mac)

 If you get stuck at any of the steps in this section, please contact us at prose-contact@microsoft.com.

 1. Download and install VS Code (https://code.visualstudio.com/Download)

-1. Install .NET Core SDK (https://www.microsoft.com/net/download/linux)
+2. Install .NET Core SDK (https://www.microsoft.com/net/download/linux)

-1. Install VS Code extension for C#. (https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)
+3. Install VS Code extension for C#. (https://marketplace.visualstudio.com/items?itemName=ms-vscode.csharp)

-1. Clone this repository:
+4. Clone this repository:

     ```
     git clone https://github.com/Microsoft/prose.git
-    prose/dsl-samples/tutorial/part1a
+    cd prose/dsl-samples/tutorial/part1a
     ```

-1. Open this folder in VS Code:
+5. Open this folder in VS Code:

     +   Open VS Code

     +   Choose "Open Folder" and select the "part1a" folder.

-    +   VS Code may show a warning at the top of the screen about missing dependences.
+    +   VS Code may show a warning at the top of the screen about missing dependencies.
 Click on "yes" to install them.

-1. Building the project:
+6. Building the project:

     +   Open the VS Code terminal: View -> Integrated Terminal (or Ctrl+\`)